Multiplier ideals of plane curve singularities via Newton polygons: Toroidal embedded resolutions of plane curves

 \begin{example} We describe the fan tree of the toroidal embedded resolution of Example \ref{ex:2branches}.
 In the left side of Figure \ref{fig:2BranchesFanTree} we have represented the trunks $\theta(\fan_{R_i, L_i}(C))$ for $i = 1,\dots, 4$.

 The fan tree $\theta_{\pi} (C)$, which is represented in right part of Figure \ref{fig:2BranchesFanTree}, is obtained from these trunks by glueing the points with the same label.
 The completion of the toroidal embedded resolution $\pi$ is $\hat{C}_\pi = R_1 + L_1 + L_2 + C_1 + C_2$.
-One may check that this is a maximal contact toroidal embedded resolution of $C$. \end{example}
+One may check that this is the minimal embedded resolution of $C$. \end{example}

+The following notion of representing divisor is equivalent to the notion of \textit{representing divisor of a rational point of an Eggers-Wall tree} in \cite{GGPValTree}, see \cite[Section 1.6]{GBGPPP20}.